PSCodersHub/JAVA-Assignments/README.md

 ```CMD
 java [Your Class Name]
 ```
->Note: You must have to save the file in the same class name what u have given , **No Spelling Mistake's** , and then one .class file will be generated.
+>Note: You must have to save the file in the same class name what u have given , **No Spelling Mistake's** , and After that one .class file will be generated (which means your code is compiled).

 ## 👨💻 Author